technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The column mappings display on the Predict with a model blade.
 The Continue button is highlighted.](media/ss_modelmapping.png "Model column mappings")

-7. On the Predict with a model blade, fill the database form as follows then select **Deploy model + open script**.
+7. On the Predict with a model blade, fill in the database form as follows then select **Deploy model + open script**.
 This will create a table to hold the trained models as well as encapsulate the calling of the model with a stored procedure.

     | Field | Value |
     |-------|-------|